Vishwas2/Java-tutorial/README.md

 * For authentic and up-to-date information, you can refer to the official [Java documentation](https://docs.oracle.com/en/java/javase/21/docs/api/index.html).

 * Learning Java can be challenging at times, but persistence is the key to success.
-Don't give up; keep at it! 😊
+Don't give up, keep at it! 😊

 ## Acknowledgements 🥰